aabbtree77/twinpeekz/README.md

 | **Full AST Macros**                 | No                               | Yes                              | No                               | No                               |
 | **Killer Features**                 | Metaprogramming (`mixin`, CTFE)  | Easy-to-use syntax, metaprogramming | Deterministic memory management, can work without GLIBC, can link against older GLIBC | Ecosystem, safety guarantees |

 Rust has the ML sum types and the biggest community, but its memory management is just too painful to be productive.
+As [@flanger001](https://www.youtube.com/watch?v=TZxxWXVnb1E&ab_channel=ThePrimeTime) has put it:

+*"Rust wants you to know everything before you program anything."*

 D, Nim, and Zig I consider roughly equal.

 You can find my Nim rewrite of this repo in [twinpeekz2](https://github.com/aabbtree77/twinpeekz2).
 I did not use any fancy abstractions in the code.
 For someone worried about compile time/stack polymorphism and Nim having no [proper sum types](https://github.com/nim-lang/RFCs/issues/548), I would recommend skipping Nim's enum-case-object chains entirely and going with